 RC4 is an old stream cipher that can also double duty as a PRNG in a pinch.
-You key it by calling add_entropy() and setup the key by calling ready().
-You can only add upto 256 bytes via add_entropy().
+You key RC4 by calling add_entropy(), and setup the key by calling ready().
+You can only add up to 256 bytes via add_entropy().

-When you read from RC4 the output of the RC4 algorithm is XOR'd against your buffer you provide.
-In this manner you can use rc4_read() as an encrypt (and decrypt) function.
+When you read from RC4, the output is XOR'ed against your buffer you provide.
+In this manner, you can use rc4_read() as an encrypt (and decrypt) function.